elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The properties we can use to access the results of an XMLHttpRequest include the status, statusText, and response properties.
 We can also specify a timeout using the timeout property.
-If the request fails or does not return within the given time, it gets canceled, triggering a timeout event.
+If the request fails or does not return within the given time, it cancels, triggering a timeout event.
     </div><br />
     <strong>Syntax: </strong> xhr.timeout = 10000; // timeout in ms, 10 seconds<br /><br />
   </div>